VictorSyntez/governance/docs/gf_info/membership.md

         3. MAY act, pending signed Utility Agreements, as a Transaction Endorser.
         4. MAY write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.
     * **Restrictions**:
-        1. Membership is limited to the number of Board of Director seats available.
+        1. Participation is limited to the number of Board of Director seats available.
         2. A FIFO waiting list is maintained by Governing Board to allow for new members to fill voids left by exiting members.
-        3. Utility Service Providers MAY NOT be a Governing Member.
+        3. Utility Service Providers MAY NOT be a Governing Contributor.
         4. Utility Service Providers MAY NOT participate in the Finance Committee.

-    From 12 months after the inception of the Directed Fund, or from such other point in time as the Governing Board may decide, a new Member may join the Directed Fund as a Governing Member only if the total number of Governing Board Members (including the new Member in this count) is equal to or less than 25% of the total number of Stewards of the Utility (e.g., the total of Governing Members and Operational Members).
-The Directed Fund will maintain a waiting list of Operational Members that wish to become Governing Members, and new Governing Member spots will be allocated according to seniority of Operational Member status among Operational Members on the waiting list.
+    From 12 months after the inception of the Directed Fund, or from such other point in time as the Governing Board may decide, a new Member may join the Directed Fund as a Governing Contributor only if the total number of Governing Board Contributors (including the new Contributor in this count) is equal to or less than 25% of the total number of Stewards of the Utility (e.g., the total of Governing Contributors and Operational Contributors).
+The Directed Fund will maintain a waiting list of Operational Contributors that wish to become Governing Contributors, and new Governing Contributors spots will be allocated according to seniority of Operational Contributors status among Operational Contributors on the waiting list.

-2. Operational Member
+2. Operational Contributor
-    * **Description**: Members that are willing to contribute to the infrastructure, management, and financial needs of the Network.
-Minimally, this requires the member to contribute a *Validator Node* to the operation of the Ledger.
+    * **Description**: Contributors that are willing to help with the infrastructure, management, and financial needs of the Network.
+Minimally, this requires the contributor to contribute a *Validator Node* to the operation of the Ledger.
     * **Obligations**:
         1. MUST host one or more utility infrastructure *Validator Nodes* as defined in ```Exhibit C``` of the Participation Agreement.
         2. MUST sign the required Utility Agreements as set forth in ```Exhibit B``` of the Participation Agreement.